-We recommend using Blumira’s automated Windows log setup agent, Poshim (PowerShell Shim), designed to help ensure you’re collecting the right data from hosts across your entire environment.
+To complete this integration, we recommend using Blumira’s Poshim (PowerShell Shim) script, which is designed to ensure that you are collecting the right data from hosts across your entire environment.
 Poshim handles the installation and configuration for NXLog and Sysmon to ship logs over Sysmon to a targeted IP.

-Reference: See Poshim - Automated Windows log collection agent for instructions.
+Reference: See Automating Windows log collection with Poshim for instructions.

-If using Poshim, nothing further is needed on this page.
+If you choose to use Poshim for this integration, nothing further is needed on this page.
 For manual configuration, continue reading below.

 Setting up NXLog for Windows

 You will need to first install and configure NXLog on the windows host using these instructions: Integrating with Microsoft Windows Server.

 Windows Firewall logging has some significant benefits but does increase the amount of data being extracted from your host.
 Blumira recommends implementing this configuration in areas where you do not have good visibility within the network.

 Note: Successful logging requires the on-host firewall to be enabled and functioning in the appropriate policies.
 In situations where your Windows Firewall has been disabled this will only set the FirewallProfile and not necessarily enable it.
 Please review Microsoft's documentation pertaining to your on-host firewall for more details.
 Blumira always recommends a least-access approach--only expected protocols should be allowed when possible--however, having it set to the default policies and enabled will allow log collection to function.

 You will need to ensure that logging is enabled for the Windows FW via GPO for Dropped packets only.
 Adding successful packets will most likely be unnecessarily verbose unless you require visibility due to a lack of segmentation.